FAIR-Universe/HEP-Challenge/pages/Front_page.md

 ## Introduction

-This High-energy Physics (HEP) Machine Learning competition is the first to strongly emphasise uncertainties: mastering uncertainties in the input training dataset and outputting credible confidence intervals.
+ This NeurIPS 2024 Machine Learning competition is one of the first to strongly emphasise mastering uncertainties in the input training dataset and outputting credible confidence intervals.
+This challenge explores uncertainty-aware AI techniques for High Energy Physics (HEP).

-The context is the measurement of the $H \rightarrow \tau^+ \tau^-$ cross section like in [HiggsML challenge on Kaggle](https://www.kaggle.com/c/higgs-boson) in 2014.
+The context is the measurement of the Higgs Boson signal like in [HiggsML challenge on Kaggle](https://www.kaggle.com/c/higgs-boson) in 2014.
 Participants should design an advanced analysis technique that can not only measure the signal strength but also provide a confidence interval.

 The confidence interval should include statistical and systematic uncertainties (concerning detector calibration, background levels, etc…).
-It is expected that advanced analysis techniques that can control the impact of systematics will perform best, thereby pushing the field of uncertainty-aware AI techniques for HEP and beyond.
+It is expected that advanced analysis techniques that can control the impact of systematics will perform best.
+This challenge presents an opportunity to push the boundaries of machine learning applications within physics while still focusing on essential ML skills like robust model development and uncertainty quantification.

 ***
 There are several information sources regarding the FAIR Universe - HiggsML Uncertainty Challenge: